 If you or someone you know is at immediate risk of harm or has harmed themselves CALL 911 immediately.

-If you are having suicidal thoughts or you are worried about someone you know CALL the National Suicide Prevention Lifeline at 1-800-273-8255 or, TEXT the HOPELINE 741741.
+If you are having suicidal thoughts or you are worried about someone you know CALL the National Suicide Prevention Lifeline at 1-800-273-8255 or text "HOPELINE" to 741741.

 GRANT REQUEST FUNDING PRIORITIES